nuttycream/deeznuts/content/projects/omnichicken.md

 This has now become our main design goal, and something we want to fully commit to.

-`Note: Shoaib didn't know we were serious about the chicken until the last 3 weeks XD`
+> Shoaib didn't know we were serious about the chicken until we were a month
+> into our project XD

 ### Version 0.5